-We all love cookies and also nut butters with chocolate, right?
-I used to make them with peanut butter, of course, who in their right mind wouldn't, but I tried them with almond butter and boom! a new favorite was born.
+I used to make this cookie recipe with peanut butter, of course, who in their right mind wouldn't, but I tried them with almond butter and wow, a new favorite was born.

 Soft and delicious eaten warm, they can be made with or without chocolate.

-- Unsalted butter
+- Unsalted butter.

 - Egg: fresh, large

-- Flour mixture: all purpose flour works every time and is easily available.
+- Flour mixture: all-purpose flour works every time and is easily available.

-Almond vs Peanut butter
+Almond vs. Peanut butter

-For this recipe we use store-bought butters.
-The consistency is perfect for cookies.
-I love both types for this recipe but slightly lean towards almond butter lately.
+I love both types for this recipe but have slightly leaned towards almond butter lately.

 Mixing the dough

 This is a one-bowl recipe.
 So it only takes a bowl and a hand whisk to mix the cookie batter.
-You can use an electric mixer and it's a good idea if making a large batch of cookies.
+You can use an electric mixer, and it's a good idea if making a large batch of cookies.

 - Adding the sugars, egg, and flavoring: do it in the order mentioned in the recipe card (at the end of this post), mixing everything well.